MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/application-verifier-faqs.md

 We recommend leveraging the Managed Debugging Assistants for verifying your managed code.
 Read more about them at [Debugging Managed Code Using the Windows Debugger](../debugger/debugging-managed-code.md).

+*Is ARM64EC supported?*

+Application Verifier does not support ARM64EC.

 ## Debugger Questions